OperationCode/operationcode_frontend/README.md

 # OperationCode Frontend

-Repository for Operation Code's new front-end implementation using React.js
+This is OperationCode.org's repository for their new front-end implementation using React.js

 ## Table of Contents